developer-soni/Device-Driver/README.md

 Steps to run:
 1.Go to the Module/ folder and run ‘make’
 2.Then type ‘sudo insmod kernelMod.ko’
-3.Then go to Test/ folder and run ‘make’
+3.Then go to Test/ folder and run ‘make'
 4.Then run ‘sudo make run’ to run the user program

 Please refer to WriteUp for more information.